lukaslid/rust-simple-api/README.md

 * Firstly generate a `secret.key` which will be used for JWT enocding/decoding. `head -c16 /dev/urandom > secret.key`
 * Run `cp .env.example .env` to create environmental variables file.
-* Create PostgreSQL database in pgAdmin, postgres cli or using diesel.
+* Create PostgreSQL database in pgAdmin, postgres cli or using diesel cli (if diesel cargo package installed run `diesel migration run`).
 * You can start use PostgreSQL via provided `docker-compose.yml` running `docker-compose up -d`
 * Build release: `cargo build --release`
 * Run release version (on linux): `target/release/rust-api`